 You should be aware of the risks and problems that can be associated with travel to unfamiliar places, and informed about ways to minimize risk and avoid problems.
-Harvard University requires all students who are traveling under university auspices (that is, receiving either credit or funding) to review, sign and return the appropriate Assumption of Risk form.
+Harvard University requires all students who are traveling under university auspices (that is, receiving either credit or funding) to review, sign, and return the appropriate Assumption of Risk form.

-- Complete and submit the Questionnaire for Graduate Student Travel at least 30 days in advance of your expected travel date (Access to the document requires a Harvard University PIN.)
+- Complete and submit the Questionnaire for Graduate Student Travel at least 30 days advance* of the expected travel date.
+(Access to the document requires a HarvardKey log-in.)

 The challenges you may face will vary from place to place, and may depend on your degree of familiarity with the destination.
-Nevertheless, it is always important to carefully assess all manner of risks and to act accordingly.
+It is always important to carefully assess all manner of risks and to act accordingly.
 You should use this information for general guidance but tailor preparation and actions to suit your particular situation.

 You must have health insurance and you should be familiar with what is covered and what is not when traveling abroad.
 Also, before traveling, you should acquaint yourself with the health care system in your destination country including the quality of facilities and cost of services.

 All registered Harvard students are automatically enrolled [...]Continue Reading